-Continue to the traffic signal-controlled crossroads, use the crossing to cross to the harbour side of Sandside and turn left in the direction from which you have just come (but on the opposite side of the road) to the Police Box No 1, now a Grade 2 listed building.
-This was in use as an operational Police Call Box until recently.
+Continue to the traffic signal-controlled crossroads, use the crossing to cross to the harbour side of Sandside and turn left in the direction from which you have just come (but on the opposite side of the road) to the Police Box No 1 [#4].
 Scarborough's traditional seafood and crab stalls and the recently rebuilt Lifeboat House are nearby.

-Retrace your steps to the junction and cross Sandside back towards the Harbour Bar.
-Harbour Bar is an award-winning ice-cream parlour, well worth a visit.
+Retrace your steps to the junction and cross Sandside back towards the Harbour Bar Ice Cream Parlour [#5].